 Additional amusements at View Boston

-The View Boston observation deck, The Lookout, will be similar to NYC’s The Edge.
-A glass backdrop is the only thing separating you from the city below, so pose for a photo, if you dare!
+The View Boston observation deck, The Lookout, is similar to NYC’s The Edge.
+A 10-foot-tall glass wall is the only thing separating you from the city below, so pose for a photo, if you dare!

 Reward yourself for your bravery with View Boston’s distinctive merchandise and memorabilia at the sky-high souvenir shop offering everything from t-shirts to stuffed animals.